Basement-Renovator/basement-renovator/INSTALL.md

 # Run the Latest Release

 The latest release can be found in the [releases tab](https://github.com/Tempus/Basement-Renovator/releases).
+Download the latest "BasementRenovator.zip" file, unzip it, and then double click on the Basement Renovator executable program.

 <br />